PlugnPay/shopping-cart-WooCommerce/README.md

 However the basic process is:
 * download the zip file of the module you want to install
 * unzip it & refer to the README file
-* upload the given files to their respective places in WooCommerce
+* upload the given file via WordPress Plugin section
 * activate the module in the WordPress Extensions section
 * configure the module in the WooCommerce Settings Payments section